 Flower Petal Butterfly Suncatcher Craft

 Head outside on a sunny day and observe butterflies.
 Explore the flowers and find the silky, powdery pollen.
 Talk about how butterflies pollinate flowers and what makes them strong pollinators compared to bees.
-Sign up for our newsletter to access your FREE Butterfly Suncatcher Template and many more free nature learning resources from our subscriber community for this activity.
+Sign up for our newsletter at the end of this post to access your FREE Butterfly Suncatcher Template and many more free nature learning resources from our subscriber community for this activity.

 - non-toxic flower petals